Letter A Tracing Worksheet - Free Printable

 Preview

-Letter A Tracing Worksheet
+Letter A Tracing Worksheet - Free Printable

-What Kids Learn from This Worksheet
+What Kids Learn from These Worksheets

-This activity is more than just tracing, it builds multiple early learning skills at once:
+These activities build multiple early learning skills at once:

 • Letter recognition - identify uppercase A and lowercase a